shawnsandy/adv-meta/README.md

 adv-meta
 ========

-A simple plugin to extend the meta values you can add to a page
+A simple plugin to extend the meta values you can add to a page header, makes it easy to customize page headers until such time that pico adds this by default.

 `
 <pre>